-Technology in an organization evolves through continuous interaction with other organizational sub-institutions like people, culture, technological infrastructure, customers, competitors, suppliers and etc.
+Technology1 in an organization evolves through continuous interaction with other organizational sub-institutions like people, culture, technological infrastructure, customers, competitors, suppliers and etc. Technology implementation in contemporary business organizations, thus, should not be viewed as simple installation and one off endorsement of technology; instead the organization should engage in the process of technology assimilation/ institutionalisation to maintain its legitimacy, technical cohesion, and economic fitness on an on-going basis.

-Technology implementation in contemporary business organizations, thus, should not be viewed as simple installation and one off endorsement of technology; instead the organization should engage in the process of technology assimilation/ institutionalisation to maintain its legitimacy, technical cohesion, and economic fitness on an on-going basis.
-The literature suggests different approaches to define the role of technology through its lifecycle, i.e., techno-centric, human-centric, and innovation-institutionalisation perspectives.
-Each of these perspectives, mainly, emphasizes one aspect of technology implementation more than others.
+1 Technology in this paper refers to hardware, software, communication networks, and systems that acquire, process, store, and deliver information to external and internal stakeholders in order to facilitate business processes.
+Here the term technology focuses on information systems, however, also envelops information technology these perspectives, mainly, emphasizes one aspect of technology implementation more than others.
 For example Rogers (2003) considers mainly the technical characteristics of a technological innovation and argues that people judge a technology and decide to adopt or reject it based on their perceptions of five attributes of it, i.e., relative advantage, compatibility, complexity, trialability, and observability.
 Matching between user task needs and the available functionality of the technology is mainly the focus of task technology fit theory (TTF).
-However, user's attitudes toward a particular technology based on their perceived usefulness and ease of use comprises the determinants of technology acceptance model (TAM) (Davis et al. 1989; Goodhue and Thompson 1995; Wixom and 2005).
-Technology-organizationenvironment (TOE) framework explores how technology lifecycle process is influenced by technological, organizational, environmental context (Tornatzky and Fleisher 1990), and the theory of social shaping of technology (Mackenzie and Wajcman 2001; Law 2004; Latour 2005) explores the effects of social, organizational, and cultural factors on the content of technology and the processes involved in introduction of technology to an organization.
+However, user's attitudes toward a particular technology based on their perceived usefulness and ease of use comprises the determinants of technology acceptance model (TAM) (Davis et al. 1989; Goodhue and Thompson 1995; Wixom and Todd 2005).
+Technology-organization-environment (TOE) framework explores how technology lifecycle process is influenced by the technological, organizational, and environmental context (Tornatzky and Fleisher 1990), and the theory of social shaping of technology (Mackenzie and Wajcman 2001; Law 2004; Latour 2005) explores the effects of social, organizational, and cultural factors on the content of technology and the processes involved in introduction of technology to an organization.
 However, for better understanding of organization and their evolution, it is necessary to take into account different dimensions such as social, technical, organizational, political, competitive and institutional environment, internal system and structure, and the legal and cultural rules and obligations that the organization are conformed to.
-Furthermore, the literature review leads us to believe that mostly concepts related to innovationinstitutionalisation perspective such as institutional theory, institutional pressures and institutional change are used in political and social studies.
+Furthermore, the literature review leads us to believe that mostly concepts related to innovation-institutionalisation perspective such as institutional theory, institutional pressures and institutional change are used in political and social studies.
 However, there is an urgent need to study the effects of these concepts on technology implementation and its lifecycle as well.